Disk encryption theory: When taking additional space is acceptable

+Narrow and wide block

+Disk encryption methods are also distinguished into "narrow-block" and "wide-block" methods.
+For a sector-sized plaintext, narrow-block method encrypts it in multiple blocks, while a wide-block methods does it in just one.
+Narrow-block methods such as LRW, XES, and XTS allow an attacker to exploit the block granularity to perform traffic analysis and replay.
+A wide-block cipher ideally makes the entire ciphertext unrecognizable for a change anywhere in the plaintext.

 Block cipher-based modes

 Like most encryption schemes, block cipher-based disk encryption makes use of modes of operation, which allow encrypting larger amounts of data than the ciphers' block-size (typically 128 bits).
 Modes are therefore rules on how to repeatedly apply the ciphers' single-block operations.

 Cipher-block chaining (CBC)

 Cipher-block chaining (CBC) is a common chaining mode in which the previous block's ciphertext is xored with the current block's plaintext before encryption:

 Since there isn't a "previous block's ciphertext" for the first block, an initialization vector (IV) must be used as $C_{-1}$.
 This, in turn, makes CBC tweakable in some ways.

 CBC suffers from some problems.
 For example, if the IVs are predictable, then an adversary may leave a "watermark" on the disk, i.e., store a specially created file or combination of files identifiable even after encryption.
 The exact method of constructing the watermark depends on the exact function providing the IVs, but the general recipe is to create two encrypted sectors with identical first blocks $b_1$ and $b_2$; these two are then related to each other by $b_1 \oplus IV_1 = b_2 \oplus IV_2$.
 Thus the encryption of $b_1$ is identical to the encryption of $b_2$, leaving a watermark on the disk.
 The exact pattern of "same-different-same-different" on disk can then be altered to make the watermark unique to a given file.

 To protect against the watermarking attack, a cipher or a hash function is used to generate the IVs from the key and the current sector number, so that an adversary cannot predict the IVs.
 In particular, the ESSIV approach uses a block cipher in CTR mode to generate the IVs.